sueszli/osue/man pages.md

-Here is a short list of the man pages I found most helpful in this course:
+Here is a short list of the man pages I found most helpful in this course (I found them through the python script "manExamples.py" that I've written).

 <br><br>